hemantkrgupta/linkedlist/README.md

 ## 8. NthFromLast

 This class provides getNthFromLast function.
 This function takes two arguments: reference to head and N and returns Nth node's data from the end or -1 in case node doesn't exist in O(n) time and constant space.
 For more information, visit https://practice.geeksforgeeks.org/problems/nth-node-from-end-of-linked-list/1

+## 9. SortedMerge

+This class provides sortedMerge function.
+This function takes references to the heads of two sorted linked lists as the arguments and returns the head of merged(in-place) linked list.
+This function takes O(n+m) time and constant space.